UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/LABTASKS.md

   - Your **page must look reasonable in all standard browsers** (recent Chrome, Firefox, Safari, IE, Edge) and preserve its setup when the window is resized.

-> Protip: Making a web pages that can resize across many different screen sizes and devices is referred to as _responsive web design_.
+> Protip: Making web pages that can resize across many different screen sizes and devices is referred to as _responsive web design_.
 This is a big thing right now.
 By using fancy styling, among other tools, to adjust how a web page looks, developers can make a single page rather than multiple for each type of device.
 To see how your page would look on some phones or tablets: open your page in Chrome > right-click the page > click "inspect element" > click the little phone symbol in the top-left corner.
 This will show roughly what your site would look like on the chosen device.

   - Your page must have the **following elements implemented as div elements** (do not use tables for formatting; use CSS positioning, see the links above):
     - A **navigation bar.** It must be a fixed percentage of the page and resize with the window.
 It may be horizontal or vertical.